wp-plugins/voce-submenu-items/readme.txt

 == Installation ==

 1. Upload `voce-submenu-items` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==

 1. Menus admin screen showing "Navigation Menus" metabox and a menu containing another menu as an item.
-1. Menus admin screen showing the contents of the "sub" menu.
+2. Menus admin screen showing the contents of the "sub" menu.
-1. The resulting menu.
+3. The resulting menu.

 == Changelog ==

+= 1.2 =
+* Allow for submenus within submenus
+* Maintain WP's menu index numbering (bug fix)

 = 1.1 =
 * Submenu item can now be a child of another menu item. (bug fix)